animaltraits/animaltraits.github.io/docs/index.md

 show_downloads: true
 ---

-The animal traits database is a curated database containing body mass, metabolic rate and brain size measurements across a wide range of terrestrial animal taxa.
+AnimalTraits is a curated database containing body mass, metabolic rate and brain size measurements across a wide range of terrestrial animal taxa.
 The database is described in the (as yet unpublished) paper:

 Herberstein, M. E. et al. 2021.
-An animal trait database for body mass, metabolic rate and brain size.
+AnimalTraits: a curated animal trait database for body mass, metabolic rate and brain size

 The database and associated software can be freely reused with no restrictions.
 If you use the database in your research, we request